 There are many ways in which the clutch can wear out or become damaged due to its constant friction on a near-constant basis.

-The most annoying noises tend to develop over time in cars, as anyone who drives knows.
+The most annoying noises in cars tend to develop over time, as anyone who drives knows.
 There is usually a rattling sound that can be difficult to identify.
-Some noises should not be tuned out, but most of us learn to ignore them.
+Some noises should not be tuned out, but most learn to ignore them.

 Squeaks from the clutch pedal are one of them.
-The problem isn’t huge, but it’s annoying nonetheless.
+The problem isn’t huge, but it isn’t enjoyable nonetheless.
 Identifying whether your clutch is the problem is easy if you suspect there might be a problem with it.

 As you press the pedal, you may hear a high-pitched squeaking, which indicates a clutch problem.
-In most cases, this type of noise is caused by clutch release or throw-out bearing problems.
+This type of noise is usually caused by clutch release or throwout bearing problems.

-There’s no need to panic, you can still drive the car until the clutch needs to be replaced if you have a throwout bearing or clutch release bearing that’s starting to go bad.
+There’s no need to panic; you can still drive the car until the clutch needs to be replaced if you have a throwout bearing or clutch release bearing that’s starting to go wrong.
 Driving shouldn’t be affected at all by it.

-If the clutch squeaks, it’s probably time for a new release and throw-out bearings.
-To test if these parts are in good condition, you can use a grease gun to coat them with sliver grease and see how long it takes to wear off.
+If the clutch squeaks, it’s probably time for a new release and throwout bearings.
+To test if these parts are in good condition, you can use a grease gun to coat them with silver grease and see how long it takes to wear off.

-If they’re still noisy after greasing them, your clutch may need replacing altogether.
+If they’re still noisy after greasing them, your clutch may need replacing.
 You can also try lubricating the gears with WD-40 or silicone oil before every ride to help reduce noise and friction from shifting gears on your bike/vehicle.

-Finally, make sure that all of the linkages is tight by fully lubing all of the moving joints (clutch plate, slave cylinder armature shafts.)
+Finally, make sure that all the linkages are tight by fully lubing all the moving joints (clutch plate, slave cylinder armature shafts.)

 If They’re Not, Replace Them as Soon as Possible